Equality, Diversity and Inclusion Statement

 2. To develop the Trust's Diversity Network Groups.

-East Kent Hospitals University NHS FT (EKHUFT) is proud to work with our Black Asian & Minority Ethnic (BAME) Staff Network, our Disabled Staff Council and our LGBTQ+ Network.
+East Kent Hospitals University Foundation Trust (EKHUFT) is proud to work with our Black Asian & Minority Ethnic (BAME) Staff Network, our Disabled Staff Council and our LGBTQ+ Network.
 The Chairs of the networks sit on our Equality, Diversity & Inclusion Steering Group.
 The Trust will turn to the networks to help with the approach to the Workforce Race and Disability Equality Standards.